Lead with Vulnerability

 August 28-September 1, 2019

-Storyborne is accepting applications for a 4-night retreat tailored for 9 women who are ready to practice new ways of using their voices, bodies and personal stories to tap into their power and grow into leadership.
+Storyborne is accepting applications for a 4-night retreat tailored for 9 women who are ready to use their voices, bodies and personal stories to practice vulnerability and grow into leadership.
 The secluded, wild campus of the Rockland Woods Lodge & Lake is the perfect setting to connect to your deepest, truest self.
+Update: Only 6 Spots Remain!

 From a Wednesday night to a Sunday morning at the climax of a Pacific Northwest summer, be enveloped in 15 acres of a mossy wood on the shores of Mission Lake, a 30-minute drive from the Bremerton Ferry Terminal.